 Best Amiga Games

-But sometimes the opposite occurred, many older OCS games would not work on the likes of the newer AGA machines mentioned previously, so would require a kickstart disk such as ‘Relokick’, so that the newer Amiga’s would be compatible with a wider range of older games.
+But sometimes the opposite occurred, many older OCS games would not work on newer AGA machines, so would require a kickstart disk such as ‘Relokick’, so that the newer Amiga’s would be compatible with a wider range of older games.

 The following games are all standard ECS/OCS compatible, so all work with the trusty Amiga 500.
-So, here are some of the very best Amiga games.
+So, get ready for some of the finest Amiga games you can still play in 2023

 The original and arguably best Lemmings game.
 Lemmings was a breakthrough at the time for Psygnosis in terms of sales and the legacy it has left behind.